Publications will be judged on a point basis according to the following criteria:

 The archive for previous winners is available in our digital State Documents Depository.

-Nominations for the 2022 awards are now closed.
-Enter your nominations for the 2023 Notable State Documents Awards or click on the Award Logo on the left.
+Enter your nominations for the 2025 Notable State Documents Awards or click on the Award Logo on the left.
+Nominations for publications produced during 2025 will be accepted through December 31, 2025.

 Monographs (physical or born digital)